alizrepo/alizrepo.github.io/CV.md

 ## Currently

-Postdoctoral & Advanced QLD Industry Research Fellow
+__Postdoctoral & Advanced QLD Industry Research Fellow__
+- School of ITEE, The University of Queensland, Brisbane, Australia

 ### Specialized in